-Janice (Lee) Logan brings an extensive science and engineering background to her intellectual property law practice, focusing primarily on biotechnology, chemistry, and materials engineering matters.
-She guides clients through complex patent procurement and patent litigation matters, and handles patent portfolio management and development.
+Janice (Lee) Logan brings a deep background in science and engineering to her intellectual property law practice, focusing primarily on chemistry, biotechnology, and medical devices.
+Janice guides clients through complex patent procurement and patent litigation matters.
 She also manages due diligence for intellectual property asset transactions.
 In particular, Janice has years of experience developing and managing patent portfolios for large and startup companies utilizing artificial intelligence in biotechnology, including digital therapies and diagnostics.
 Janice is fluent in Korean and Japanese.

 Georgetown University Law Center, 2010, J.D.